thanhtran7291-cmd/edubridge-ai-tutor/README.md

 ## 📖 The Vision

-Generic Large Language Models (LLMs) are powerful, but they often fail students in rural or under-resourced areas.
+Large Language Models (LLMs) are powerful, but they often fail students in rural or under-resourced areas.
 These students require strict alignment with local curriculums, culturally relatable examples, and step-by-step pedagogical patience.

 **EduBridge** is not just a wrapper around an API.
 It is a sophisticated, localized, multi-agent reasoning system designed to bridge the educational gap.
 By simulating a team of specialized educators, EduBridge ensures that every answer is factually accurate, curriculum-aligned, and culturally nuanced.